Published on Brock University (http://brocku.ca)

 Areas of Specialization

-Marilyn Rose recently completed a 7-year term as Dean of Graduate Studies and was the founding Director of the Brock Humanities Research Institute.
-A specialist in 20th Century Canadian literature, she has a particular interest Canadian poetry and short fiction.
-She also works in the areas of Popular Culture and Canadian Studies and is a core faculty member in the M.A.
-Program in Popular Culture and the Joint Interdisciplinary Program in Canadian-American Studies.
-She and her research partner Jeannette Sloniowski, of the Department of Communications, Popular Culture and Film, have created and maintain a comprehensive research website in the area of Crime, Mystery and Detective Fiction.
-In interdisciplinary studies her research interests include Canadian detective fiction, Canadian women artists and Canadian national iconography.
+Marilyn Rose recently completed a 7-year term as Dean of Graduate Studies, has served as Chair of the Department of English, Language & Literature and as Director of Brock’s Canadian Studies Program, and was the founding Director of the Brock Humanities Research Institute.
+A specialist in modern and contemporary Century Canadian literature, she has a broad interest in “short forms” – lyric poetry and short fiction.
+Her current research focuses on the generation of empathy – especially “cool empathy” - in literary texts, particularly contemporary Canadian short stories.
+She also works in the areas of Popular Culture and Canadian Studies and is a core faculty member in the MA Program in Popular Culture and Brock’s Joint MA program (with the University of Buffalo) in Canadian-American Studies.
+She and her research partner Jeannette Sloniowski, of the Department of Communications, Popular Culture and Film, have created and maintain a comprehensive research website in the area of crime, mystery and detective fiction: Crime Fiction Canada, www.brocku.ca/crimefictioncanada.

 Selected recent publications